LaUrrego/semantic-image-search-client/README.md

 - The React application sends the image URL to the Python microservice for embedding generation.
 - The microservice returns the embedding, which is then stored in Supabase by the React application.
+- When searching, the prompt is sent to the microservice which in turn responds with a corresponding embedding.
+- Using the same model for both ensures useable results.
+Matches are done through cosine similarity, written as Postgres function and queried to return a table of results belonging only to the current user, and matching with a similarity threshold of 0.24 or more.
+This value was determined based on the CLIP model's training on [Unsplash](https://unsplash.com/) images and results when conducting comparisons with controlled search inputs.
+Later work will look at reinforcing a variation of this model to achieve a high confidence match by training it on a variety of image/text pair inputs.

 ## Contributing